ann4bel/ann4bel.github.io/index.markdown

 I interned at [Yext](https://www.yext.com/), doing front-end development, and [Trust Lab](https://www.trustlab.com/), studying internet safety policy and text classification.

 In 2022, I represented UVA at the North American Championships for **competitive programming**.
-I also played violin with First Year Players, volunteered with Alpha Phi Omega, and helped organize the Girls Who Code hackathon.
+I also played violin with First Year Players, volunteered with Alpha Phi Omega, and was an organizer of the Girls Who Code hackathon.

 In my free time, I like to run around outdoors, solve the NYT crossword, and jam on the violin.